 Me too.
 Two words that express the pervasive narrative, “I’ve been sexually abused.”
 It was the intention of organizer Tarana Burke to use these two words to create a movement where women would find “Empowerment through empathy”.
 Using Myspace in 2006, Burke wanted for survivors, in particular, Black and Brown sisters, to talk to each other and continue the conversation of what healing as a community could potentially look like.

-The movement reached critical mass when Alyssa Milano used her celebrity to ask survivors on her Twitter network to tweet, “me too” if they’d ever experienced sexual harassment or sexual assault.
+The movement reached critical mass when Alyssa Milano used her celebrity status to ask survivors on her Twitter network to tweet, “me too” if they’d ever experienced sexual harassment or sexual assault.
 The response was overwhelming.
 Women, unknown and those with a Hollywood megaphone, took to the social media outlet to publically air out their “me too” and call out men in positions of power who sexually abused them.
-The result, mass awareness of the prevelance of sexual abuse, dialogue on virtually every TV show with experts and survivors, major companies denouncing CEOs and celebrity sexual abusers, and the news educating the public on the prevalence of sexual abuse by reflecting statistics of sexual abuse of children, women, and men.
-The one amazing thing the Me Too movement has produced for many survivors of sexual abuse, a lifting of the veil of shame.
-I’m personally grateful to see men, especially Brothers who feel it is their time to express the hurt and shame they’d been carrying for so long.
+The result?
+Mass awareness of the prevalence of sexual abuse; dialogue on virtually every TV show with experts and survivors; major companies denouncing CEOs and celebrity sexual abusers; and the news becoming a source of education on the gross stats of sexual abuse experienced by children, women, and men.
+The one amazing thing the Me Too movement has produced for many survivors of sexual abuse–a lifting of the veil of shame.
+I’m personally grateful to see men, especially Brothers, who feel it is their time to express the hurt and shame they’d been carrying for so long.
+A first step to dissolving hyper-masculinity.

-But Burke wants for people to have more than a social media platform to express their metoos.
+But Burke wants for people to have more than a media/social media platform to express their metoos.
 She wants a container for people to process their hurt and heal.
 Especially women of color.
-She does an amazing job highlighting the descrepancy between how the media and the public nonchalantly reacted to R. Kelly and the girls he abused versus Weinstein and his abuse of Gweneth Paltrow and a host of white other known and unknown women.
-The major difference Burke explains, is that, people view the victims in R. Kelly’s case as fast girls, whereas the women Weinstein sexually abused are women that need protection from predetors.
+She does an amazing job highlighting the discrepancy between how the media and the public nonchalantly reacted to R. Kelly and the girls he abused versus Weinstein and his abuse of Gweneth Paltrow and a host of white, known and unknown, women.
+The major difference, Burke explains, is that people view the victims in R. Kelly’s case as fast girls, whereas the women Weinstein sexually abused are women that need protection from predators.
+The sexualization of women of color, especially black girls and women in the media, creates an acceptance of sexual abuse toward them.

-I think it’s important for us as contributors to the American culture to discuss what we can do as individuals, as parents, as professionals, as athletes, as entertainers to make sure no one experiences sexual violence again.
-What biases do we have towards girls and women of color that get in the way of our empathy for them as victims of sexual violence and to want to reach out and help.
+I think it’s important for us as contributors to the American culture to discuss what we can do as individuals, as parents, as professionals, as athletes, as entertainers to make sure that sexual violence is not accepted, reserved, or justified for any population.
+What biases do we have towards girls and women of color that get in the way of our empathy for them as victims of sexual violence?
+And, what can we do to help change that?

 According to RAINN.org, every 98 seconds, another person experiences sexual assault.